 Each and every state maintains a record of someone’s criminal background.
 These databases are connected and you can track criminal convictions from any other state.
-Go to the Will County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a totally different state, you might have to pay a fee for a more intensive search.
+Go to the Will County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a totally different state, you might have to pay a fee for a more intensive search.

 A search of someone’s criminal history you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: